-A treatment process may be responsible for chrome-depleted zones and steel contamination in the surface of stainless steel, making it more susceptible to corrosion.
-By pickling and passivating steel, the oxide layer is restored and corrosion-resistance returned to its former level.
+A treatment process may be responsible for chrome-depleted zones and metal contamination in the surface of stainless metal, making it more susceptible to corrosion.
+By pickling and passivating metal, the oxide layer is restored and corrosion-resistance returned to its former level.

 Glass pearl blasting